-Impact of ASPREE trial on public health recognised.
+Impact of ASPREE trial on public health recognised

-We are pleased to share details and photos of three Australian research awards recently won by the ASPREE study for its significance to public health.
+We are pleased to share three Australian research accolades recently awarded to the ASPREE clinical trial for its significance to public health.
+ASPREE team acknowledged the contribution of participants, GPs and fellow team members to the world-first trial.

 Monash University Dean’s Award (Faculty of Medicine, Nursing and Health Sciences)